In the first part of our article about ISO 9001:2015 requirements, we explained everything you should know about the revisions and QMS standards.

-QSE Academy compiled these changes so your organisation will create conforming products and services.
+QSE Academy compiled these changes so your organization will create conforming products and services.

 In this next article, QSE Academy continues to answer frequently asked questions about the changes in ISO 9001.

-Here you’ll see why it’s essential for your organisation to apply the necessary changes.
+Here you’ll see why it’s essential for your organization to apply the necessary changes.
 You’ll also see the different toolkits that can help achieve this.

 Changing ‘Purchasing’ to ‘Control of Externally Provided Processes, Products and Services’

-Not all processes, products, or services that an organisation obtains are inescapably acquired in the traditional sense because some may be attained from other parts of a corporate entity.
+Not all processes, products, or services that an organization obtains are inescapably acquired in the traditional sense because some may be attained from other parts of a corporate entity.